 Identify the Sex of Budgie

 You can identify a budgerigar’s sex from the color of cere (nose) above their beak.
 Before reaching maturity, all budgies show pink on their cere.
-Adult male will show blue to light purple.
+An adult male will show blue to light purple.
 An adult female has a white or light brown cere.
-When in breeding mood, the female has a dark brown cere.
+When in the breeding mood, the female has a dark brown cere.

 Conclusion on Budgie Care

-Overall, Budgerigar are very easy to take care of.
-They are considered excellent pet birds for beginners.
-Under good care, budgies can live up to 10 or more years in captivity.
+Overall, Budgerigar is very easy to take care of.
+They are excellent pet birds for beginners.
+Under proper care, budgies can live up to 10 or more years in captivity.
 They also tend to grow larger than their wild counterparts.
 These beautiful little birds can bring you a lot of joy without costing you an arm or a leg.